DiyaMalhotra/Topsis-Diya-102003427/README.md

-# Topsis 102003427
+# Topsis

-for: (UCS654)
-Assignment-1
-submitted by:
-Diya Malhotra
-102003427
-3COE15

-topsis-Diya-102003427 is a Python library for dealing with Multiple Criteria Decision Making(MCDM) problems by using Technique for Order of Preference by Similarity to Ideal Solution(TOPSIS).
+Developed a Python library specifically designed for addressing Multiple Criteria Decision Making (MCDM) problems using the Technique for Order of Preference by Similarity to Ideal Solution (TOPSIS) method.
+This library offers a comprehensive set of tools and functions to facilitate the analysis and resolution of MCDM problems, empowering users to effectively apply the TOPSIS technique in their decision-making processes.

 ## Installation